NuchPunnawichP/Machinery_Project/README.md

 ### **9. Mechanism_Operating**
 - **Location**: `Mechanism_Operating/`
 - **Description**:
-- # **Mechanism Operation Videos**

-This folder contains simulation videos showcasing the operation of the solar tracking mechanism on significant days of the year.
+- This folder contains simulation videos showcasing the operation of the solar tracking mechanism on significant days of the year.
 Below are the details for each video:

----

-### **Videos Description**
+- **Videos Description**

 1. **21Dec.mp4**
    - **Description**: